Military of Goryeo: Central Army

-The army under King Taejo in the early days of Gore was composed of soldiers directly subordinate to Taejo, military units of Taebong, and influential regional clans.
-These individual groups were reorganized as an official national military organization known as the central army.
+The army under King Taejo in the early days of Goryeo was composed of soldiers directly subordinate to Taejo, military units of Taebong, and influential regional clans.
+These individual groups were reorganized as an official national military organization known as the Central Army.
 In 936 (19th year of Taejo), when waging the unification war against Sin Geom's army of Post Baekje, Goryeo's military comprised Junggun, Jwagang, and Ugang.
 The royal elite guards are assumed to have formed the Junggun, and all other soldiers formed the parent of the 6-Wi.
 6-Wi is believed to have been installed around 995 (the 14th year of King Seongjong), which is the year when the central and regional governments were reorganized.
 The government reorganization also led to the reorganization of the military organization.
 The reorganization of the military disbanded the soldiers from regional clans; it was also for the central army to assemble all the country's soldiers under the king's command.
-Then, amendments were applied in 998 (1st year of King Mokjong) to make 6-Wi and JaeWi eligible to receive Jeonsigwa (a minor).
+Then, amendments were applied in 998 (1st year of King Mokjong) to make 6-Wi and Jae-Wi eligible to receive Jeonsigwa (a minor).
 Before the amendments, 6-Wi was reorganized to lay the economic foundations of the affiliated soldiers.

-6-Wi, the central army organization, refers to Jwau-Wi, Sinho-Wi, HeungWi-Wi, Geumo-Wi, Cheonu-Wi, and Gammun-Wi.
+6-Wi, the central army organization, refers to Jwau-Wi, Sinho-Wi, Heungwi-Wi, Geumo-Wi, Cheonu-Wi, and Gammun-Wi.
 The central army, composed of 2-gun and 6-Wi, consisted of 45,000 soldiers, of which 42,000 were affiliated with the 6-Wi.
-The main forces of the 6-Wi were Jwau-Wi, Sinho-Wi, and HeungWi-Wi, 32,000 soldiers were enlisted in the 3-Wi.
+The main forces of the 6-Wi were Jwau-Wi, Sinho-Wi, and Heungwi-Wi, 32,000 soldiers were enlisted in the 3-Wi.
 The 3-Wi comprised 32 regiments of the overall 42 regiments, and each regiment consisted of 1,000 soldiers, meaning that there were 32,000 soldiers in the 3-Wi.
 It accounts for over 70% of the entire central army (45,000).
-The mentioned 3-Wi were also called SamWi to distinguish them from the others.
+The mentioned 3-Wi were also called Sam-Wi to distinguish them from the others.
 They were the main forces of the central army.
 They were responsible for escorting the king as well as foreign ambassadors.
 They took part in major national events.
 The remaining 3-Wi were summoned according to the needs of their function.
 Geumo-Wi was a police unit responsible for ensuring public safety in the capital.
 Cheonu-Wi was the honor guard serving the king, and Gammun-Wi was assigned to watch duties at the gates of the capital city.